Slowvik/Backtester_Top_Level/README.md

 For Windows:
 1. In cmd, type: git clone https://github.com/Slowvik/Backtester_Top_Level.git
 2. Navigate to the folder in cmd and compile using: g++ *.cpp -o Backtester.exe (assuming g++ compiler is installed, can change to clang or whatever else is installed.
 Can change the name of the executable and add more compilation options as desired)
 3. Alternatively, after downloading, open the folder Backtester_Top_Level in VSCode.
-Configure tasks.json and modify ${file} in args to ${workspaceFolder}/*.cpp
+Configure tasks.json and modify ${file} in args to ${workspaceFolder}/*.cpp.
+Then debug and run.
+4. CMake file for Windows coming soon

+For Linux:
+1. CMake file for Linux Coming soon

 TODO: